Lawrence Rinder: Publishing

 He has published poetry, fiction, and art criticism in Zyzzyva, Fresh Men 2: New Voices in Gay Fiction, Flash Art, Artforum, nest, The Village Voice, Fillip, and Parkett.
 He is the author of a novel, Revenge of the Decorated Pigs, and a novella (with Colter Jacobsen) "Tuleyome", which was described by Colin Herd in 3:AM Magazine as "Comic and melancholy in equal measure, Tuleyome is the most fully realised example of a text-photo-novel I can think of, where the text and the photos are equal players in the advance of a complex and fascinating narrative, and where the formal properties of both text and photograph are interrogated and laid bare."

 Art Life: Selected Writings, 1991-2005, published by Gregory R. Miller and Company in Spring 2006, is his first book of essays.
 His first play, “The Wishing Well," co-authored with Kevin Killian, premiered in 2006 and was published that year in The Back Room Anthology (Clear Cut Press).
 In 2003, Rinder was inducted into the National Register of Peer Professionals of the U.S. General Services Administration, and in 2005, he was appointed to the San Francisco Arts Commission by Mayor Gavin Newsom.

 BAMPFA

-Rinder led a major move for the museum from an older – seismically unstable – brutalist building, to a new building designed by Diller Scofidio + Renfro in downtown Berkeley.
-He announced his retirement from BAMPFA in September 2019.
+From 2008 to 2020, Rinder was Director and chief curatior of the Berkeley Art Museum and Pacific Film Archive, where he "organized some of the largest and most ballyhooed exhibitions in recent years."
+He also oversaw a major move for the museum from its seismically unstable brutalist building to a new building designed by Diller Scofidio + Renfro in downtown Berkeley.
+Rinder announced his retirement from BAMPFA in September 2019.